11 Top Tricks from Therapists on How to Deal with Anxiety

 If you’re worried about a particular situation, like giving a presentation at work or running into an ex-boyfriend, rehearsing it will both improve your performance when it happens and reduce your anxiety in the present, says Limongello.
 “Studies show that exercises such as role-playing can lead to increased confidence and reduced anxiety,” she says, adding that you can practice solo or role play with a trusted friend.

 Anxiety can be downright paralyzing, which in turn can cause even more anxiety.
 Combat this by doing something, anything, to break the cycle, Burton says.
 “Anxiety is fear plus helplessness.
 Depending on the scope of the situation, and how much it impacts you, choose to get involved to the extent that you can.
 Whether it’s calling your sick friend to offer tangible help or giving blood after a disaster, finding a way to actively contribute can help you feel a sense of empowerment in anxiety-provoking situations,” she says.
-Check out these creative ways to volunteer that are bound to lead to empowerment and fulfillment.
+Next, learn the things all people with anxiety will understand.